×

 All about Charnockite and Laterite Properties

 Know all about Charnockite and Laterite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite belongs to Igneous Rocks while Laterite belongs to Sedimentary Rocks.Texture of Charnockite is Granular whereas that of Laterite is Earthy, Massive, Porphyritic.
 Charnockite appears Veined or Pebbled and Laterite appears Rough and Banded.
-The luster of Charnockite is not available while that of Laterite is dull.
+The luster of Charnockite is while that of Laterite is dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Laterite is available in brown, buff, red colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Laterite are an oil and gas reservoir, source of bauxite, used in aquariums.